radhikesh97/Natural-Disaster/README.md

 # Natural-Disaster
 Natural Disaster prediction

-This is a project which aims at predicting occurance natural disaster in a place.
+This is a project which aims at predicting occurance of natural disaster in a place.